DIY Poppy Craft Tags

 5. The delicate tissue paper and acrylics method

-The black and white poppy illustration that I used to create the tags is from an from an 1880’s Agricultural Magazine, how amazing is that!?
+The black and white poppy illustration is the resource that I used to create the tags.
+They were originally from an from an 1880’s Agricultural Magazine, how amazing is that!?
 I included a few French elements, some handwritten excerpts and a vintage frame to give them more chicness.

 Just a quick note before I share my supply list below – I envisioned a classy final look for my DIY Vintage Poppy Tags.
 I loved their original ‘illustrative’ feel so I tried preserving that as much as I could.
 So I focused my 5 experiments on decorating the red flowers (my ‘pop’ of color), rather than the leaves and the stems.
 I used on almost all of the tags a dark green colored pencil to lightly color the leaves and the stems, plus a black and a gray pencil to highlight the existing details of the illustrations and to create more depth.